-I will wear a face mask and protective face shield at all times*.
+I will wear a face mask at all times*.

-Every customer needs to wear mask and a protective face shield (subject to government exemptions*).
+Every customer needs to wear a face mask (subject to government exemptions*).

-* Please contact me now if you have exemption from wearing a mask and/or protective face shield, so we can discuss everything.
+* Please contact me now if you have exemption from wearing a mask, so we can discuss everything.
 (It would be unsafe to discuss everything in person and this will avoid any confusion on your first visit).

 - Cover your mouth when coughing or sneezing with a tissue or sleeve (not your hands).

 - Throw the tissue immediately in a bin* and wash hands thoroughly.